Captains Courageous (1937 film): Plot

-In the climactic race back to the Gloucester, Massachusetts port against a rival schooner, the Jennie Cushman, Manuel climbs to the top of the mast to furl the sail.
-However, the mast cracks and he is plunged into the icy sea, tangled in the rigging that will cut him in half.
-Manuel speaks to the cook in Portuguese and the cook tells the Captain: All the bottom half of him is gone, and he doesn't want the boy to see.
-He tells the captain to cut him free from the boat, knowing this will kill him.
-Harvey crawls out on the wreckage, crying and distraught, while the captain strikes blow after blow after blow with the ax until the rigging finally parts.
-Manuel kisses the cross around his neck and sinks below the water.
-The schooner returns to port and Harvey is reunited with his father, who is impressed by his son's maturity.
-Harvey grieves for Manuel, pushing his father away and wanting to stay on the We're Here, but Disko reassures Cheyne, telling him that there is room in Harvey's heart for both men and that once there he “will find Manuel mighty satisfactory company.”
-At the church, Harvey lights two candles, one from Manuel to his father and one from him to Manuel.
-His father overhears Harvey praying that someday he will be with Manuel again and follows the boy to Manuel's dory, floating near the ship.
-Harvey is inconsolable and begs Cheyne to leave him alone.
+During the climactic race back to Gloucester against a rival schooner, the Jennie Cushman, Manuel climbs to the top of the mast to furl the sail.
+The mast cracks and he is plunged into the icy sea, tangled in the rigging.
+The weight of the broken mast and rigging threaten to capsize the ship.
+Manuel speaks to the cook in Portuguese, and the cook tells Captain Troop that all the bottom half of Manuel is gone, and Manuel doesn't want the boy to see.
+Manuel tells Captain Troop to cut the rigging free, knowing he will drown with it.
+Harvey crawls out on the wreckage, crying and distraught, while Captain Troop wields an axe.
+Finally Manuel kisses the cross around his neck and sinks below the water.
+We're Here returns to port and Harvey is reunited with his father Frank, who is impressed by his son's maturity.
+Harvey grieves for Manuel, pushing Frank away and wanting to stay on the We're Here, but Troop reassures Frank, telling him that there is room in Harvey's heart for both men and that once there Frank "will find Manuel mighty satisfactory company."
+At the church, Harvey lights two candles, one from Manuel to Manuel's father and one from him to Manuel.
+Frank overhears Harvey praying that someday he will be with Manuel again and follows the boy to Manuel's dory, floating near the ship.
+Harvey is inconsolable and begs Frank to leave him alone.

-The next day, in front of the Fisherman's Memorial, he and his father join the Gloucester community in casting bouquets and wreaths on the outgoing tide in tribute to the men and boys lost during this fishing season.
-The last shot shows the Cheyne's car, speeding down the road with Manuel's dory on a trailer behind.
-Through the side window, we see that Harvey is laughing and gesturing, regaling his father with stories of his adventures.
-Dissolve to a close-up of a smiling Manuel and then to the Fisherman's Memorial.
+The next day, in front of the Fisherman's Memorial, Harvey and Frank join the community in casting bouquets and wreaths on the outgoing tide in tribute to the souls lost during this fishing season.
+The last shot shows the Cheynes' car speeding down the road with Manuel's dory on a trailer behind.
+Through the side window we see Harvey gesturing animatedly and his father laughing, regaled with stories of Harvey's adventures.